SocietyMaster/FlowCog/TestSuite/Readme.txt

 or does not disclose information and can be used to check your analysis for false positives.
 The apps are very lightwight and concentrate on one small scenario, in most cases there is no UI.

+ArrayAccess:
+A tainted value is stored in an array.
+The value of a different array position is propagated to a sink.
+Negative testcase, there should be no flow from source to sink.

 BroadcastReceiverLifecycle:
 A source and a sink are called in the lifecycle method of a broadcastreceiver.